Central African Republic - Things to Do in Central African Republic in March

 What to Pack

-Headlamp with extra batteries - power outages are frequent throughout CAR, and you'll need hands-free lighting for evening activities and basic navigation around accommodations
+Headlamp with extra batteries - power cuts happen nightly, and you'll need hands-free light for evening activities

 Insider Knowledge